-Predatory Pricing, Tariff Loopholes, and Government Subsidies
+Predatory Pricing, Tariff Loopholes, & Government Subsidies

 Polyethylene Terephthalate Film is a thermoplastic polymer that is used in the manufacturing of many goods such as: clothing, bottles, packaging, solar cells, ribbons, and more.
 Although it has many uses, the overwhelming majority of PET film is used for plastic bottles.